Skip to content

 The effect: even in Google, fewer clicks go to organic results.
 "Zero-click searches" are rising — users get answers without clicking.

 Want to know how your company looks in the eyes of AI?
-Request a free GEO analysis — we'll check whether ChatGPT, Gemini, and Perplexity cite your business.
+Request a free GEO analysis — we'll check whether ChatGPT, Gemini, and Perplexity cite your business, with the same manual test described above.